elliottregan/working-with-ai-slides/slides.md

 # Second Prompt (continued)

-## 3. Roll the dice
+## 3. Hand Off to the Agent

-Let the agent implement the solution based on your detailed description
+Let the agent implement the solution based on your detailed description.
+The initial prompt has provided the groundwork and primed the agent with the necessary structure to get started.

 <div class="mt-8">